Sailor tattoos: Experiences and achievements

-A fully-rigged ship often represented traversal of Cape Horn, an important trade route that was especially dangerous.
-A clipper ship may be labeled "Homeward" or "Homeward Bound" as a reference to adventure and return.
+A fully-rigged ship was a popular design, and for some sailors it represented traversal of Cape Horn, an important trade route that was especially dangerous.
+It could also indicate a skilled topman.
+A clipper ship labeled "Homeward" or "Homeward Bound" was a reference to adventure and return.

-An anchor historically indicated sailing across the Atlantic; it can represent that a sailor has achieved the rank of a leader or has spent a long time at sea, or it may be a first tattoo as a sailor.
-Crossed anchors between the thumb and forefinger signified a boatswain's mate, and crossed cannons have represented military naval service.
-A rope around the wrist represents a sailor who is or was a deckhand, and a harpoon signified a member of a whaling or fishing fleet.People may get tattoos to mark their participation in line-crossing ceremonies.
+An anchor could indicate sailing across the Atlantic, or represent that a sailor had achieved the rank of a leader or had spent a long time at sea, or it could be sailor's a first tattoo.
+Crossed anchors between the thumb and forefinger signified a boatswain's mate, while crossed cannons represented naval service.
+A rope around the wrist represented service as a deckhand, and a harpoon signified a member of a whaling or fishing fleet.

+Tattoos can mark participation in line-crossing ceremonies.
 A shellback or King Neptune reflects crossing the equator, and a golden dragon means a sailor has crossed the International Date Line (Domain of the Golden Dragon).
-A golden shellback represents having crossed the equator and international date line at the same time.
+A golden shellback turtle represents having crossed the equator and international date line at the same time.

-A dragon originally indicated that a sailor had served in China, and it later represented service in the Western Pacific Ocean in general.
-A hula girl or palm tree reflected being stationed in Hawaii or sailing there.
+A dragon tattoo was common among sailors who had served in China, and later reflected service in the Western Pacific in general.
+A hula girl or palm tree was common among sailors who had sailed to or were stationed in Hawaii.